wsmoak/wsmoak.github.io/_posts/2015-07-05-phoenix-on-heroku.md

 tags: elixir phoenix heroku
 ---

+<b>UPDATE!
+Check out a newer version of this HOWTO at [Phoenix and Ecto: From mix new to Heroku](http://wsmoak.net/2015/07/12/phoenix-and-ecto-from-mix-new-to-heroku.html)</b>

 Having (finally) gotten the [Phoenix Framework][phoenix] for [Elixir] installed (/me *stares accusingly at Norton Firewall*) and played with the Hello Phoenix app a bit locally, I decided to deploy it to Heroku.

 I was happy to find what looked like a complete set of instructions...